wtmbiohacker/FACS_seq/inferring/README.md

 ### Step 3: Set up the configure file (see example_configure.txt)
 The configure file is used to set all the necessary parameters and tell the program where to find necessary files.
-**This file is in a two-column format using tab as delimiter.** Each line starts with one word (name of one parameter) separated with the following (setting of this parameter) by a tab delimiter.
+**This file is in a two-column format using tab as delimiter.** Each line starts with one word (name of one parameter) separated with the following (content of this parameter) by a tab delimiter.
 We describe each parameter as below.

-**prefix**: prefix used for naming of all output files, keep it simple without any ‘-’, ‘_’ and ‘ ’.
-For example, ‘screen20171001’ is fine.

-**fastqpath**: directory under which all NGS raw data (.fastq or .fq extension) files are located.
-See File 1 above.
+**fastq**: data directory and all NGS raw data (.fastq or .fq extension).
+The first item of the content should be the data directory, while the following items refer to the raw NGS data under this directory.

-**fastq**: the names of NGS raw data (.fastq or .fq extension) files to be processed under 'fastqpath'.
-Multiple file names are separated by ',' (comma).
+**sample-label**: the label of each NGS raw data, Multiple file names are separated by ',' (comma).

 **forward_prefixseq**: several (4-10) upstream nucleotides (promoter) flanking the variable region (protospacer) of sgRNA used to specify and cut the variable region from the sequencing read.
 These nucleotides should be located in the the PCR product of NGS library.